-The first step is to fill out the appropriate application form and to pay your application fee and deposit.
+The first step is to fill out the appropriate application form (for the program you are interested in) and to pay your application fee and deposit.
 We need to receive both an application form and a deposit in order to move forward.
-After we receive these things, we will contact you within 2 weeks and set up a phone interview, during which any additional questions can be answered.
-After that, if practical geographically, we will schedule a working interview and make a decision soon thereafter.
-If a working interview isn’t geographically feasible, we will make a decision soon after the phone interview.
-Click here to complete an application form.
+After we receive these things, we will contact you within 2 weeks and set up a phone interview during which any additional questions can be answered.
+After that, if possible, we will schedule a working interview and make a decision soon thereafter.
+If a working interview isn’t possible, we will make a decision soon after the phone interview.
+Click here to complete an application form

 Application Fee and Deposit

-We ask for a $50 application fee for the apprenticeship, along with a $250 deposit (a total of $300 when applying), without which we will not consider your application.
+We ask for a $50 application fee for the apprenticeship, along with a $250 deposit (a total of $300 when applying), without which we cannot consider your application.
 The application fee covers our administrative costs and the time it takes to process your application and is not refundable.
-The deposit goes toward your total financial contribution if you are accepted.
-It will only be refunded if we do not accept you into the program.
+The deposit goes toward your total financial contribution, if you are accepted, and can only be refunded if we do not accept you into the program.
 Upon acceptance into the program, we ask for the first $1,000 of your contribution within two weeks.
 Your total financial contribution may be paid in installments but must be paid in full by one month before the apprenticeship starts.

 The first two weeks of the apprenticeship will serve as a trial period.
 This is a chance for us to make sure that the apprenticeship is a good fit for you and for us.
 After the two-week trial period, we will have a meeting and if the apprenticeship is not working for either party, we will discuss issues and try to work through them, or make a clean break.
 Your deposit may be returned at this point.

 We require that all apprentices provide their own transportation.
-This means you will need your own car or scooter.
-Bicycling to Asheville is not practical as we live 18 miles from town.
+This means you will need your own car.

-Each apprentice will have one day each week to be responsible for “super-cleaning” the kitchen.
-On this day, you will wash any stray dishes, clean counters, oil the cutting surfaces and sweep.
-We find this helps make everyone happy!
+- Each apprentice will have one day each week to be responsible for “super-cleaning” the kitchen.
+On this day, you will wash any stray dishes, clean counters, oil cutting surfaces and sweep.
+We find this helps make everyone happy

 Alcohol, Tobacco, etc.